PapitomasterDeveloper/html-handbook/4-The-document-heading.md

 <meta name="googlebot" content="noindex, nofollow">
 ```

-and other search engines might have their own meta tag, too.
+And other search engines might have their own meta tag, too.

 Speaking of which, we can tell Google to disable some features.
 This prevents the translate functionality in the search engine results: